Abigail/Abigail.github.io/Src/Trapped/buffalo.md

 #### Square

-On the Square Spiral, the %%PIECE%% does not get trapped for its first one billion steps, but it's not clear whether it will never get trapped.
+On the Square Spiral, the **Buffalo** does not get trapped for its first one billion steps, but it's not clear whether it will never get trapped.

 #### Diamond

+On the Diamond Spiral, the **Buffalo** does not get trapped for its first one billion steps, but it's not clear whether it will never get trapped.

 ### Wedge

 #### Folded

-On the Folded Spiral, the %%PIECE%% does not get trapped for its first one billion steps, but it's not clear whether it will never get trapped.
+On the Folded Spiral, the **Buffalo** does not get trapped for its first one billion steps, but it's not clear whether it will never get trapped.

 #### Flat

-On the Flat Spiral, the %%PIECE%% does not get trapped for its first one billion steps, but it's not clear whether it will never get trapped.
+On the Flat Spiral, the **Buffalo** does not get trapped for its first one billion steps, but it's not clear whether it will never get trapped.